How are partial crowns categorized?

-My partical crown became loose, what should I do?
+My partial crown became loose, what should I do?

-Please ask for an appointment from your dentist.
-Loose crowns should be checked as soonn as possible to avoid further complications.
-The most common cause of this is a decay under the crown, but the exact reason should be checked by your dentist.
+Please ask for an appointment with your dentist.
+Loose crowns should be checked as soon as possible to avoid further complications.
+The most common cause of this is decay under the crown, but the exact reason should be checked by your dentist.

 If properly maintained with good oral hygiene and care, they last for 7-8 years and may even extend up to 10 years or more.
 Gold is especially durable, however, patients don't really like it because of its low esthetics.

-Both the crowns have their own advantages and disadvantages.
-So, it depends what goes best for you, which can only be advised after a clinical assessment by your dentist.
+Both crowns have their own advantages, disadvantages, and indications.
+So, it depends on a number of different factors, which can only be discussed after a clinical assessment by your dentist.

 You might also be interested in: